Six Permits to Expedite for Projects in Washington, D.C.

 6. Office of Planning

 The Office of Planning is primarily concerned with projects that touch or affect historic sites.
 For instance, new building projects near museums, cultural centers, and protected sites must obtain permits from the Office of Planning.
-The District and US Commission of Fine Arts requires building projects to obtain design approvals on projects in historic districts like Georgetown, on government property, and near major federal buildings, parks, and sites.
+The District and US Commission of Fine Arts require building projects to obtain design approvals on projects in historic districts like Georgetown, on government property, and near major federal buildings, parks, and sites.
 The Office of Planning bestows authority on the Historic Preservation Review Board to assess submissions for projects touching on protected landmarks.

 How Long It Takes to Get a Permit